 Our industry has experienced a high rate of turnover of management personnel in recent years.
-We are highly dependent on the development, regulatory, commercialization and business development expertise of Arthur Tzianabos, Ph.D., our President and Chief Executive Officer, and Albert Seymour, Ph.D., our Chief Scientific Officer, as well as the other principal members of our management, scientific and clinical teams.
+We are highly dependent on the development, regulatory, commercialization and business development expertise of Albert Seymour, Ph.D., our President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical teams.
 Although we have formal employment agreements with our executive officers, these agreements do not prevent them from terminating their employment with us at any time.

 If we lose one or more of our executive officers or key employees, our ability to implement our business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain regulatory approval of and commercialize product candidates successfully.
-Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these additional key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We recently experienced a modest workforce reduction commensurate with our previously disclosed pipeline prioritization.
+We have also incurred increased expenses in connection with the hiring of new employees, and we expect these increased costs to continue.
+Competition to hire from the limited pool of skilled workers discussed above is intense, and we may be unable to hire, train, retain or motivate these additional key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be engaged by entities other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to develop and commercialize product candidates will be limited.

-We or the third parties upon whom we depend may be adversely affected by natural disasters, public health emergencies and other natural catastrophic events, and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.
+We or the third parties upon whom we depend may be adversely affected by natural disasters public health emergencies and other natural catastrophic events, and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.